Gene Roth

-Eugene Oliver Edgar Stutenroth (January 8, 1903 – July 19, 1976), known profesionally as Gene Roth, was an American film actor and film manager.
+Eugene Oliver Edgar Stutenroth (January 8, 1903 – July 19, 1976), known professionally as Gene Stutenroth or Gene Roth, was an American film actor and former theater manager.
+He appeared in more than 250 films over three decades.

 Early years

 Roth was born in Redfield, South Dakota.
 He was the son of a German father and a Swedish mother, who raised their three sons after the father left the family.
-The actor, whose billing names included Gene Stutenroth, Eugene Stutenroth, and Eugene Roth finished high school in 1920 and was a manager of a movie theater before he became an actor.
+Roth finished high school in 1920 and became an expert machinist, specializing in repairing and installing pipe organs.
+These were commonly featured in movie theaters to accompany silent movies, and Roth's constant exposure to theaters prompted him to become a film exhibitor himself.

 Film

-Roth appeared in over 250 films between 1922 and 1967.
-His first film was Daughter of the Tong (1939).
+Gene Stutenroth became a successful manager of movie theaters for Fox and Warner Bros., in Brooklyn, New York; Philadelphia, Pennsylvania; and Burlington, New Jersey.
+Apart from playing bit roles in two low-budget productions of 1939, his screen career began in earnest in 1943, when he joined the war effort in California.
+As a trade paper reported, "Exhibitor Stutenroth came to Hollywood with ambition to apply to the manufacture of warplanes the skill he employed in his pre-exhibitor years on the fabrication and installation of pipe organs, and he did so apply it, entering the Lockheed plant, where he still works four hours a day for the purpose."

-As Gene Stutenroth, he became a successful manager of movie theaters in the 1930s, and was working in this capacity when he visited Hollywood in 1944.
-Stutenroth was watching a movie scene being photographed when a member of the crew noticed that he looked like Ernst Hanfstaengl, then a crony of Adolf Hitler in Nazi Germany.
-Stutenroth was promptly fitted with makeup and costume, and became a popular character actor.
-His burly frame and craggy features made him ideal as an all-purpose menace, gangster, tough guy, or sheriff.
+Stutenroth was visiting the Universal studio and watching a movie scene being photographed, when a member of the crew noticed that he looked like Ernst "Putzi" Hanfstaengl, then a crony of Adolf Hitler in Nazi Germany.
+Stutenroth was promptly fitted with makeup and costume, and appeared as a Nazi agent in the wartime serial Adventures of the Flying Cadets (1943).
+This launched his new career as a character actor.
+(In 1944's The Hitler Gang, a dramatized exposé of Hitler and his cronies, Stutenroth appeared as the very man he resembled, Putzi Hanfstaengl.)

+Stutenroth's burly frame and craggy features made him ideal as an all-purpose menace, gangster, tough guy, or sheriff.
 Most of his acting jobs in the mid-1940s were in "B" features for Columbia Pictures and Monogram Pictures.
-In 1949, he abandoned his real name and shortened his screen name to "Roth."
-He also starred as the master villain in the Columbia serials Captain Video, Mysterious Island (1951), and The Lost Planet (1953).
+Interestingly, Stutenroth apparently regarded his movie jobs as a sideline and didn't take himself seriously as an actor; as late as 1947 his name doesn't appear in Terry Ramsaye's Motion Picture Almanac, an annual compendium of motion picture professionals.
+In 1949 he abandoned his given name of Stutenroth and shortened his screen name to "Roth."
+He also starred as the master villain in the Columbia serials Captain Video (1951), Mysterious Island (1951), and The Lost Planet (1953).